realA10001986/Time-Circuits-Display/README.md

 - Then enter the hour and minutes.
 This works as described above.
 - The menu is left automatically after entering the minute.
 "SAVE" is displayed briefly.

+Under normal operation (ie outside of the menu), holding "1" enables the alarm, holding "2" disables it.

 Note that the alarm is recurring, ie it rings every day at the programmed time, unless disabled.
+Also note, as mentioned, that the alarm is relative to your "present" time, whether it is actual time, or some "fake" time after a time travel.

 If the alarm is set and enabled, the dot in the present time's minute field is lit.
-Under normal operation (ie outside of the menu), holding "1" enables the alarm, holding "2" disables it.

 How to select the autoInterval:
 - Hold ENTER to invoke main menu